digipolisantwerp/embeddable-widgets_module_js/README.md

 - `load(url: string, ?overrides: object): Promise<object>`

-  Loads a widget definition from a URL, applies the optional overrides to it, then returns a handle to the widget for instantiating.
+  Loads a widget definition from a URL, applies the optional overrides to the loaded definition, then returns a handle to the widget for instantiating.

 - `render(tag: string|object, props: object, elem: HTMLElement): object`